 British Association for Contemporary Literary Studies, Elected Ordinary Member

-External examiner: University of Glasgow, University of Lincoln, University of the Highlands and Islands.
+External examiner: University of the Highlands and Islands.

 The Gender Politics of TreesNonhuman Agencies in the Twenty-First-Century Anglophone Novel.
 Liebermann, Y., Rahn, J., Burger, B. (eds.).
 Palgrave Macmillan, pp. 169-186, 18 pagesChapters in Books, Reports and Conference Proceedings: Chapters

-Professor Baker specialises in Scottish and contemporary literature (mainly fiction, but he likes poetry too).
-He is the author of George Mackay Brown and the Philosophy of Community (2009), Contemporary Scottish Gothic: Mourning, Authenticity, and Tradition (2014), and Writing Animals: Language, Suffering, and Animality in Twenty-First-Century Fiction (2019).
+Professor Baker specialises in Scottish and contemporary literature (primarily fiction, but poetry and creative nonfiction too!).
+He is the author of George Mackay Brown and the Philosophy of Community (2009), Contemporary Scottish Gothic: Mourning, Authenticity, and Tradition (2014), Writing Animals: Language, Suffering, and Animality in Twenty-First-Century Fiction (2019), New Forms of Environmental Writing: Gleaning and Fragmentation (2022) and Reading My Mother Back: A Memoir in Childhood Animal Stories (2022).
 Other research and teaching interests include genre and space in twentieth-century women's fiction, climate change and environmental crisis, and contemporary posthuman, queer, and feminist theories.
 Recent and forthcoming articles and papers include discussions of queer temporality in school detective fiction, ecocriticism and the body, and community in Scottish fiction, and studies of authors such as Michel Faber, Dorothy K. Haynes, and Muriel Spark.
 Current PhD supervision includes projects on ecofeminism, literary animal studies, the Scottish literary renaissance, autism in literature, contemporary Gothic, and Kazuo Ishiguro.
-He welcomes inquiries from potential research students interested in working in related areas; he is especially interested in supervising projects on contemporary and experimental literature (including poetry), ecocriticism and animal studies, and queer studies.
+He welcomes inquiries from potential research students interested in working in related areas,, particularly projects on contemporary and experimental literature, ecocriticism, animal studies, and queer studies.

 I am currently accepting PhDs in English.